UtrechtUniversity/irods-uu-microservices/README.md

 You can also build the microservices yourself, see [Building from source](#building-from-source).

 ## Building from source
-This repository includes a Vagrant configuration for building irods-uu-microservices from source on either CentOS 7 (for the RPM package) or Ubuntu 20.04 LTS (for the DEB package).
+This repository includes a Vagrant configuration for building irods-uu-microservices from source on either AlmaLinux 9 (for the RPM package) or Ubuntu 22.04 LTS (for the DEB package).
 It can be found in vagrant/build.
 In order to build a package using Vagrant, edit the .env file in the Vagrant build directory.
 Adjust the BOXNAME and IRODS_VERSION vars as needed.
 Then run vagrant up to provision the VM.
 The VM has all dependencies pre-installed, as well as a clone of the irods-uu-microservices repository.
 Log in on the VM using vagrant ssh and create the package (see below).

 To build from source without using the Vagrant configuration, the following build-time dependencies must be installed (package names may differ on your platform):

 - `make`
 - `gcc-c++`
 - `irods-devel`
-- `irods-externals-cmake3.5.2-0`
+- `irods-externals-cmake3.21.4-0`
-- `irods-externals-clang6.0-0`
+- `irods-externals-clang13.0.0-0`
 - `boost-devel`
 - `boost-locale`
 - `openssl-devel`